opsdroid/opsdroid/docs/connectors/gitlab.md

 A connector for [GitLab](https://gitlab.com).

-Note that this connector emits Events only, currently, it only supports sending messages back to the event (Issue, Merge Request), if you need to create more elaborate workflow, please use the [GitLab API](https://docs.gitlab.com/ee/api/) in your skill.
+Note that this connector emits only upports sending messages back to the event (Issue, Merge Request), if you need to create more elaborate workflow, please use the [GitLab API](https://docs.gitlab.com/ee/api/) in your skill.